Seminole Tribe of Florida: Culture

+Libraries

 The Seminole tribal libraries include Billy Osceola Memorial Library in Brighton, Willie Frank Memorial Library in Big Cypress, Dorothy Scott Osceola Memorial Library in Hollywood, and Diane Yzaguirre Memorial Library in Immokalee.
 The libraries are public, and emphasize material related to the Seminole Tribe and Florida.
-The libraries feature 23,000+ titles, periodicals, videos, CD ROMS, photo collections and tapes.
+The libraries feature more than 23,000 titles, periodicals, videos, CD ROMS, photo archives, and tapes.
 It also includes four decades of news articles related to the Seminole Tribe including an archive of the Seminole Tribune.
 The Tribal Memorabilia Collection at Ah-Tah-Thi-Ki Seminole Indian Museum is a continually growing collection of many kinds of objects that represent activities and events of the Seminole Tribe of Florida for more than 20 years.
 The libraries are visited yearly by more than 20,000 people and feature summer programs.
 Tribal and nontribal individuals use the library as a research center.

-The idea of a Tribal Library originated in the 1940’s at the Brighton Day School by Mr. William Boehmer and his wife with a book collection at the School.
+The idea of a tribal library originated in the 1940s at the Brighton Day School by William Boehmer and his wife with a book collection at the school.
 This system was improved on in 1985 with the help of Director of Education Winnifred Tiger and her assistant Patricia Jagiel.
 A professional librarian by the name of Norman H. Tribbet was hired along with additional staff.
-The Libraries’ collections were updated along with their furnishings.
-Recently, the library has made efforts to modernize, updating and automating their systems.
+The Libraries' collections were updated along with their furnishings.
+Recently, the library has made efforts to modernize by updating and automating its systems.
 Their card catalogues have been automated and an Electric Library has been established where patrons can view thousands of books, magazines, and radio and television transcripts.
-The Dorothy Scott Osceola Memorial Library located at the Hollywood Reservation was temporary relocated to other facilities during construction.
+The Dorothy Scott Osceola Memorial Library located at the Hollywood Reservation was temporarily relocated to other facilities during construction.
 Both this and the Billy Osceola Memorial Library were built in the late 1990s.
 After construction, the new building located at the Hollywood Reservation contained all Education programs.
 The addition at the Brighton Reservation doubled the size of the old library.
 All services were available at both sites during construction.

-In 2021, the libraries received a grant from the Institute of Museum and Library Services in collaboration with the Ah-Tah-Thi-Ki Seminole Museum to decolonize historic narratives and make a historic newspaper collection more accessible to the museum’s community.
+In 2021, the libraries received a grant from the Institute of Museum and Library Services in collaboration with the Ah-Tah-Thi-Ki Seminole Indian Museum to decolonize historic narratives and make a historic newspaper collection more accessible to the museum's community.